ardadenizer/Kapi-Holding-Tuslu-Giris-Sistemi/README.md

 ![Project Block Diagram](./docs/assets/project_block_diagram.png)

 # Python Requirements
+To sync the required documentation and to keep the documentation locally rather than remembering all the links, a python script is created.
+Below you can find more about it.
 ## Setting Up Python Environment
 To run the script, you need to have Python 3.x installed and set up in your environment.
 You'll also need to install the necessary Python packages.